Best Garmin Watch in 2026: 15 Models Compared by Athlete Type

 Cyclists and triathletes will want the Forerunner 965 or Fenix 8 for their power meter compatibility and structured workout support.
 Whoop 4.0 gives you better recovery nuance, but zero navigation and no real-time pace.
 Garmin wins when you need one device across disciplines without carrying a separate GPS unit.

 Not perfect for everyone.
 The Lily 2 Active is genuinely too limited for serious endurance use, and the Venu 3 prioritizes wellness metrics over performance data.
-But across the full range, Garmin still builds the most complete ecosystem for athletes who train across multiple sports and actually race.
+But across the full range, Garmin still builds the most complete ecosystem for athletes who train across multiple sports and race.